DylanAgiman/MuseAI/docs/final.md

 * Dataset size: 200
 * Gradient clipping: 100

-We also note that training the RNN by notes took much longer than training by sequences of notes (described below), as we have to do less forward passes through the network per iteration.
+We also note that training the RNN by notes took much longer than training by sequences of notes (described below), as we have to do more forward passes through the network per iteration.

 #### Training by sequences
 When training by sequences of notes, we performed stochastic gradient descent by picking a sequence of 10 notes from our dataset and predicting the one that comes after (the 11th note).
 The following diagram presents a visualization of this: